 Having cyber-sensibility is the ability to use the appropriate device for the appropriate learning purpose.
-It is also about knowing when to put the device or technology away so that it does not interfere with your sleep.
+It is also about knowing when to put the device or technology away so it doesn't interfere with your sleep or communication with others.

 Students at Elim Christian College share their advice about appropriate use of technology.